Crochet Clutch Bag Purse Free Pattern

 Crochet Clutch Bag Purse: The Pattern

-You can purchase my ad free, large print, PDF pattern from my Esty shop here: Crochet Lacy Clutch Bag/Purse PDF Pattern
+You can purchase the ad free, large print, PDF pattern from my Esty shop here: Crochet Lacy Clutch Bag/Purse PDF Pattern

 4” (10 cm): 7 rows